 - 1) First select the chart by double-clicking on it.
-The chart should now be surrounded by a gray border. - 2) Then do one of the following: - Choose Format > Chart Type from the menu bar. - Click the chart type icon be formatting toolbar. - Right-click on the chart and choose Chart Type.
+The chart should now be surrounded by a gray border. - 2) Then do one of the following: - Choose Format > Chart Type from the menu bar. - Click the chart type icon on the Formatting toolbar. - Right-click on the chart and choose Chart Type.